cml2022/cml2022.github.io/practice.md

 If you already have some experience with Python but would like to have some notes at hand to use for reference, you can check this website [Python cheatsheet][cheatsheet].

-If you still have some questions, do not hesitate to contact Utku or Karahan (e-mail subject = "SNLP: Python intro").
+If you still have some questions, do not hesitate to contact Utku or Karahan (e-mail subject = "CML: Python intro").
 You will get as much help as you need.
 Don't worry about it!

 [p1]: https://www.google.com